 Coordinator, Early Childhood Education: Cecilia Espinosa (Carman Hall, Room B-15)

 Coordinators, Childhood Education: Jeanne Peloso (Carman Hall, Room B-51)

-Department Faculty and Staff: Professors: Abigail McNamee, Anne Rothstein; Associate Professors: Nancy Dubetz, Cecilia Espinosa, Christy Folsom, Nancy Maldonado, Maria Victoria Rodriguez, Alexandria Lawrence Ross, Marietta Saravia-Shore, Andrea Zakin; Assistant Professors: Carol Gross, Janet Pickard Kremenitzer, Anne Marie Marshall, Jeanne Peloso, Frances Rofrano; Undergraduate Program Coordinators: Nancy Dubetz and Frances Rofrano (Carman Hall, B-45 and B-47)
+Department Faculty and Staff: Professors: Nancy Maldonado, Abigail McNamee, Anne Rothstein; Associate Professors: Nancy Dubetz, Cecilia Espinosa, Christy Folsom, Maria Victoria Rodriguez, Alexandria Lawrence Ross, Andrea Zakin; Assistant Professors: Jennifer Colette, Janet Pickard Kremenitzer, Anne Marie Marshall, Jeanne Peloso, Frances Rofrano; Lecturer: Carol Gross; Undergraduate Program Coordinators: Nancy Dubetz and Frances Rofrano (Carman Hall, B-45 and B-47)

 The Department offers two programs in Early Childhood Education and two programs in Childhood Education.
 A 36-42-credit program leads to an M.S.Ed. degree in Early Childhood Education (Birth-Grade 2) and a 42-48-credit program leads to an M.S.Ed. degree in Early Childhood Education: Integration of Bilingual Extension (Birth-Grade 2).
 Both lead to initial and professional certification in New York State and are designed for candidates who have received no previous certification in early childhood but may have certification in a related area, in keeping with the State's emphasis on dual certification.